 Don’t trim your palms!
 Or at least don’t trim until the fronds are brown.
-A question that we are frequently asked is whether or not palms in the landscape should be trimmed.
+DOWNLOAD THE PDF A question that we are frequently asked is whether or not palms in the landscape should be trimmed.
 The answer in almost all cases is NO!
 There are several reasons why this is not a good practice.
-Your palms have stored […]
+Your […]

 Palms are one of South Florida’s signature symbols.
 Nearly every home in South Florida has at least a few palms in its landscape.
 Although several palms are native to Florida, the majority of palms that are planted here are not native.
 Because of this and also […]

 Palm Tree Dr. provides service on all types of palms, here are some of the popular Palm Trees found throughout Florida.

 Now available by popular demand, Palm Tree Doctor hats.
 Washed Twill cap with adjustable back.
 One size fits all but the largest noggin.
 Embroidered with official Palm Tree Doctor logo on front.
 Limited amount available. $15 each if picked up. $20 includes shipping and handling.
 Call the office at 954-946-3600 for more details. […]

 On January 23, 2014, Western Broward and Palm Beach Counties experienced temperatures in the upper 30s!
 Certain palm species, particularly coconut palms, are not able to tolerate the cold temperatures well.